burningwave/core/README.md

 #default classloader used by the ClassFactory to load generated classes
 class-factory.default-class-loader=\
     (Supplier<ClassLoader>)() -> ((ComponentSupplier)parameter[0]).getPathScannerClassLoader()
-#This variable is empty by default and could be valorized by developer and it is
+#This variable is empty by default and can be valorized by developer and it is
 #included by 'class-factory.default-class-loader.imports' property
 class-factory.default-class-loader.additional-imports=
 class-factory.default-class-loader.imports=\